gyulanemeth/bluefox.email/courses/email-marketing-saas/lesson-01-send-first-newsletter.md

 ### Simple Design
 ... most likely it's easiest to pick a template or email theme that's look and feel is ok.
 Just set your primary (brand) color, select your font(s) and set up your logo...

+(TODO SHOW HOW TO SELECT A THEME + SET UP PARAMS LIKE LOGO, COLOR, FONT)

 Make sure your email looks good on mobile and across clients — this can be trickier than it sounds.
 A simple on-brand template is enough.
 If you include screenshots, do not put them in columns, because that makes them harder to see.
 Instead, focus on the relevant parts, not the entire screen.

 Always include your logo and brand name, and keep the style consistent with your website (colors, typography, button styles, etc.).
 Your transactional and marketing emails should also look consistent.
 Nothing feels more unprofessional than when a password reset email looks completely different from a product update.